 EDP 641B: Prerequisites: Admission to the school psychology program, EDP 524A & B, EDP 525A & B, EDP 528, EDP 641A.
 Seminar and completion of 150 contiguous hours of supervised field placement for a minimum of one and maximum of 5 full days per week; with a minimum of 4 weeks and a maximum of 1 year at no more than two sites and with two supervisors.
 Credit/No Credit grading only.
 This course is offered only in the Spring.

 This course provides candidates with additional supervised participation in routine school psychological services to complete the 450 hour practicum requirement.
-Candidates will:
+Please see EDP 641B Syllabus for a full description of required practica activities and experiences.